Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 ![Gui Screenshot](https://raw.githubusercontent.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/master/media/guiscreenshot.png)

 ## Commandline Options
 All commandline options are **optional** and not required.
-If none are given, the gui will start.
+If none are given, the gui will start. **Warning**: The command line cannot uninstall the entire patcher and if you run it with customPath, all other installations will be removed!

 ```
 ChromeDevExtWarningPatcher.exe